-Pursuant to the Management Agreement, the Investment Adviser is entitled to receive the fees set forth below, payable monthly based on each Fund's average daily net assets.
-Under the Management Agreement, the Investment Adviser is responsible for substantially all the expenses of a Fund, excluding payments under a Fund's 12b-1 plan (if any), interest expenses, taxes, acquired fund fees and expenses, brokerage fees, costs of holding shareholder meetings and litigation, indemnification and extraordinary expenses.
+Pursuant to the Management Agreement, the Investment Adviser is entitled to receive the fee set forth below, payable monthly based on the Fund's average daily net assets.
+Under the Management Agreement, the Investment Adviser is responsible for substantially all the expenses of the Fund, excluding payments under the Fund's 12b-1 plan (if any), interest, expenses, taxes, acquired fund fees and expenses, brokerage fees, costs of holding shareholder meetings and litigation, indemnification and extraordinary expenses.